 There is no one-size-fits-all diet.
 Both low-fat and low-carb diets have shown to help people lose weight, as long as they're adhering to it and are consuming less calories than they are burning through exercise and daily life.
 No significant difference in weight loss has been seen between low-fat and low-carb diets.

-However, a lot of the weight lost during dieting comes from muscle because synthesizing and maintaining muscle requires so much energy.
-If an athlete wants to maintain muscle while dieting, If an athlete is dieting but wants to maintain muscle, they should consume 1.8 - 2.7 g/kg of protein.
+However, a lot of the weight lost during dieting comes from lost muscle because synthesizing and maintaining muscle requires so much energy.
+If an athlete is dieting but wants to maintain muscle, they should consume 1.8 - 2.7 g/kg of protein.